hackclub/hackclub/workshops/country-list-app/README.md

 - The country flags
 - The country names
-- And their respective country's currency
+- And their respective country's currency.

-  Each country's features will be shown in it's respective card, represented as a <div> element.
+Each country's features will be shown in it's respective card, represented as a `<div>` element.

 ## Mark Up Section (Setting up the HTML)